PsychoYP: Career

-On the 28 October, 2018, he released a music video for Oga, directed by Kuddi is Dead, and Lekinson.
+On the 28 October 2018, he released a music video for Oga, directed by Kuddi is Dead, and Lekinson.
 On 22 March 2019, he released "Oga (remix)" featuring Blaqbonez, and Ycee.
 On the 4th of November, 2019, he released "YPSZN2", with guest appearances from BOJ, Terri, Nathalie Sade, Dami Oniru, Ayüü, Zilla Oaks, Ladipoe, Skales, and Blaqbonez.
 On the 12th of November, 2020, YP and Azanti went on to release their self-titled debut EP "YP & Azanti, Vol. 1".
 The extended play spawned the minor hit tracks "Caro", and "Focused".
 On the 11th of March, 2021, the official music video for "Caro" was released, directed by Cindy Ihua, and produced through Ceeander Entertainment, and Legacy Films.

 On 26 August 2021, YP released his first solo EP Euphoria, with guest appearances from Trill Tega, Rasstokyo, J Molley, PatricKxxLee, and Alpha P. On 20 December 2021, he headlined his first Lagos concert at Hard Rock Cafe in Nigeria, featuring guest appearances from Blaqbonez, Dremo, Laycon, Wurld, Alpha P, Terry Apala, Laime, Mojo, SGaWD, King Perryy, and many more.
 In 2022, he released his third mixtape album YPSZN3 on 2 November.
 The mixtape album's lead singles include "Bando Diaries", "IC3", and "Stronger", which features a guest vocal from Zlatan.
+On August 17, 2022 he collaborated with Favi and Hotkid on Crime.
 On 8 November 2022, YPSZN3 debuted on the newly launched Nigeria TurnTable Top 50 chart at number 26.